-Your Virtual Career Fair will likely have a lot of confidential data ranging from candidate resumes and profiles to feedback forms to copyrighted videos and other marketing collateral.
-Because of this, it becomes important to detail who owns everything on this cloud storage platform.
+Your online career event will likely have a lot of confidential data, ranging from candidate resumes and profiles to feedback forms and copyrighted videos, along with other marketing collateral.
+Because of this, it becomes important to detail who owns everything on the cloud storage platform.
 There should be no ambiguity over your provider’s rights to hosting and processing all the data and your solo rights to owning it.

 How to Set Up a Virtual Career Fair

-Your Virtual Career Fair will give you the metrics you want if you correctly plan for them.
+Your virtual career fair will give you the metrics you want if you correctly plan for them.
 Are you planning on simply promoting your employer brand through the fair or are you looking to fill some specific job vacancies?
-How will you measure your event success?
+How will you measure your event’s success?
 Will you be conducting interviews at the event or are you only looking to share your corporate content?
-Figuring out your specific event objectives will help you in all the other decisions you have to make in setting up a career fair that works for you.
+Figuring out your specific event objectives will help you in all the other decisions you have to make when setting up a career fair that works for you.

 You can go one of two ways here.
 The more budget-friendly alternative is using a chat platform where candidates can interact with your reps at designated times.
-The other more elaborate alternative is the full-scale Virtual Career Fair that provides a richer and more immersive candidate experience.
+The other more elaborate alternative is the full-scale digital career fair that provides a richer and more immersive candidate experience.

 Pay attention to the technicalities in choosing the platform, for instance: